-- AI/AN participants enrolled with a Primary Care Case Management (PCCM) clinic must disenrolled from the PCCM before they can be enrolled for Health Home program services if they are eligible. - Participants enrolled in another care management program such as PACE (Program of all-inclusive care for the elderly). - If you are covered by Medicare Advantage, Tricare, or Private Insurance you are not eligible for Health Homes.
+- AI/AN clients enrolled with a Primary Care Case Management (PCCM) clinic must disenrolled from the PCCM before they can be enrolled for Health Home program services if they are eligible. - Clients enrolled in another care management program such as PACE (Program of all-inclusive care for the elderly).
+If the client is covered by Medicare Advantage, Tricare or Private Insurance, they are not eligible for Health Homes.